amirh0ss3in/SoME4/script.md

 This isn't a coincidence.
 Think about what this sum actually represents.
 It's the sum of the first group minus the sum of the second group.
 So, saying that the two groups have an equal sum is *exactly the same* as saying that this special spin-weighted sum is zero.

-Our goal has been transformed: can we find a set of spins `sᵢ` that makes the total sum `Σ sᵢaᵢ` equal to zero?
+Our goal has been transformed: can we find a set of spins $s_i$ that makes the total sum $\sum s_{i} a_{i}$ equal to zero?

 But hold on.
 You should be a little skeptical here.
-Our original Ising Hamiltonian had pairs of spins, `sᵢ` times `sⱼ`, and those `J` tension values.
+Our original Ising Hamiltonian had pairs of spins, $s_i$ times $s_j$, and those `J` tension values.
 This new formula only has single spins.
 How can these possibly be the same problem?

 Well, here's the final piece of the puzzle.
 Consider what happens if we take that entire sum... and square it.